The lake parking lot, also known as the disappearing lake, is a popular picnic spot on Carmel. It is also a starting point for many trails.

 - “flooding is a danger in winter, spring, and fall.
 Follow weather reports and do not walk in streambeds or cross them in cloudy weather.
 On rainy days be careful of slipping.”

-- As mentioned above, we did not have cell phone reception during our visits.
+- As mentioned, we did not have cell phone reception during our visits.
 Thus bring hiking paper maps.

-Since we mentioned the Oren river, another popular option is the loop Finger Cave Trail.
+Since we mentioned the Oren River, the loop Finger Cave Trail is another popular option.
 And you can find additional trail options at Little Switzerland.

 The Red Trail

-I will describe a short hike we did during Passover vacation in this section.
-We took the red path from the lake parking lot and headed towards Alon spring.
+This section will describe a short hike we did during the Passover vacation.
+We took the red path from the lake parking lot and headed towards Alon Spring.

-You can walk as much as you want or till your kids start to complain and return to the starting point.
+You can walk as much as you want or till your kids complain and return to the starting point.

-Another plus of a short trail is that you can combine it with a picnic.
+Another plus of a short trail is combining it with a picnic.

 At the end of March, the lake was almost dry.
 You can see part of the disappearing lake in the background of the next photo.